What is Insulin?

 How Does the Ketogenic Diet Improve Insulin Resistance?

-One hundred percent of carbohydrates will trigger insulin release.
-Cutting carbs to a ketogenic level of 25-50 grams a day will help lower insulin levels.
+Since 100% of the carbohydrates you consume will trigger insulin release, cutting carbs to a ketogenic level of 25-50 grams a day will help lower insulin levels.

 Green leafy low-glycemic vegetables are healthy low calorie sources of carbohydrates.
 The safety and efficacy of a ketogenic diet is well established in helping to reduce cholesterol and heart disease risk and blood sugar and insulin fluctuations (14, 15) while a low fat diet may increase these health risks.